DPDK/dpdk/doc/guides/tools/devbind.rst

         Use this flag to change ownership to the specified user and group, so that devices bound to VFIO would be usable by unprivileged users.

+* ``--noiommu-mode``

+        When using vfio-pci driver on a system with no IOMMU, this flag should be used to enable unsafe no-IOMMU mode for vfio-pci driver.

 .. warning::